taichi-kubo/TypeScriptBeyond/README.md

 // => "HELLO!"
 ```

-## Monad comprehensions
+## Monad Comprehensions

-Express a sequence of monadic computations with an intuitive comprehension syntax.
-The comprehension syntax works in two styles depending on whether the object exposes a `flatMap` method.
+You can express multiple monadic computations using intuitive comprehension syntax.
+There are two forms depending on whether the object exposes a `flatMap` method.

-### Objects that provide a `flatMap` method
+### When the object has a `flatMap` method

-When the target object already has a `flatMap` method, you can author the comprehension directly.
+If the object provides a `flatMap` method, you can write comprehensions in a concise, intuitive way.

-For example, if an `Option` type exposes a `flatMap` method, you can write the following:
+For example, if you have an `Option` with a `flatMap` method, you can write:

 ```ts
 const result = do {